Is the Peculiar Galactic Center Transient Swift J174610.4-290018 A Nova Outburst?: Analysis and Results

 \subsubsection{2024 Outburst}

 As shown in Fig.~\ref{fig:lc}, {\it Swift} first detected the 2024 outburst on February 22 and monitored the source until March 15.
 The monitoring resumed on April 4 and continued until June 6. {\it NuSTAR} observed Swift J174610 in April, while most {\it Chandra} observations were performed in June.
-Overall, the source maintained at a high, but fluctuating, flux level ($\sim 1-4 \times 10^{-12}\rm~erg~cm^{-2}~s^{-1}$) in the pre-April {\it Swift} observations, then faded by an order of magnitude in the {\it NuSTAR} epochs, and further declined to a flux level of a few $10^{-14}\rm~erg~cm^{-2}~s^{-1}$ by May 2024 (MJD 60450, i.e. within $\sim$80 days since the peak).
-There also appears to be a rebrightening or flattening episode beginning June 2024 (MJD 60460), dictated by the latest {\it Swift} and {\it Chandra} observations.
+Overall, the source maintained at a high, but fluctuating, flux level ($\sim 2-8 \times 10^{-12}\rm~erg~cm^{-2}~s^{-1}$) in the pre-April {\it Swift} observations.
+There may exist a possible secondary maximum during this phase (see Fig.~\ref{fig:nova_lc}) which will be discussed in Section~\ref{sec:recurrent_nova} in detail.
+Then Swift J174610 faded by about an order of magnitude in the {\it NuSTAR} epochs, and further declined to a flux level of a few $10^{-14}\rm~erg~cm^{-2}~s^{-1}$ by May 2024 (MJD 60450, i.e. $\sim$80 days since the peak).
+There also appears to be a re-brightening or flattening episode beginning June 2024 (MJD 60460), dictated by the latest {\it Swift} and {\it Chandra} observations.

 No significant line features are found in the combined pre-April {\it Swift} spectrum (Fig.~\ref{fig:spec}c), likely due to the moderate sensitivity despite an intrinsically high flux level.
 The XRISM spectra taken at around the same time exhibited strong emission lines of Fe and Cr \citep{Yoshimoto+25}.
 Nevertheless, the absorbed APEC model gives a high plasma temperature of $\sim$20 keV, consistent with the XRISM result.
 Similarly, the combined {\it NuSTAR} spectrum shows no clear evidence for emission lines except for the 6.7 keV line (Fig.~\ref{fig:spec}d), likely due to its limited energy resolution.
 The fitted plasma temperature drops to $\sim$7 keV in the {\it NuSTAR} epochs.
 On the other hand, the combined {\it Chandra} spectrum closely resembles those obtained during the 2005 outburst (Fig.~\ref{fig:spec}b), showing pronounced excesses at 5.6 and 6.4 keV.
 The measured line ratios are $I_{7.0}/I_{6.7}=1.15^{+0.17}_{-0.23}$ and $I_{6.4}/I_{6.7}=1.58^{+0.33}_{-0.27}$.